Bobby Jones (basketball, born 1951): 1978–1979: First season

 After the 1977–78 campaign Jones was traded to the Philadelphia 76ers alongside Ralph Simpson for forward George McGinnis with both teams exchanging draft picks and both Jones and McGinnis waiving their no-trade clauses.
 The trade came with a clause that should Jones be disabled due to epilepsy, the 76ers would receive a draft pick.
-There he joined a team that was coached by another UNC alum, Billy Cunningham.
+There he joined a team that was coached by another UNC alum, former forward and future NBA Hall of Famer Billy Cunningham.
 On March 7, 1979, he scored a career-high 33 points.
 That season, they won 47 games as he averaged 12.5 points, 6.5 rebounds, 2.5 assists, 1.3 steals, and 1.2 blocks per game, and led the league in field goal percentage.
 He was also selected to the First-Team All-Defense once again.

 1979–1982: Coming off the bench

 Primarily a starter during his four seasons with the Nuggets, Jones made another transition after his first year with the Sixers.
 Coach Cunningham thought Jones would be best utilized as a sixth man, coming off the bench for the frontline Julius Erving, Darryl Dawkins, and Caldwell Jones.
 Cunningham was worried that the change would devastate Jones, but it took Jones about half a minute to agree to the coach's plan.

 Certificate presented to Jones for NBA All-Defensive honors in 1981–82.

 Beginning with the 1979–80 campaign, Jones still averaged about 25 minutes.
 He also scored 14.4 points in his first season off the bench, his highest scoring average in his time with the Sixers.
 They won the Eastern conference championship but lost in the 1980 NBA Finals to the Los Angeles Lakers in six games that season.

 He returned to the NBA All-Star Game in 1981 as he was voted in by the coaches.
 Their season ended on a one-point loss to the Boston Celtics in the Eastern Conference finals.

 In 1981–82, Bobby Jones briefly returned to the starting lineup for that season, starting 73 games.
 He was an All-Star again that season.
 They avenged their loss to the Celtics the previous season in an Eastern Conference finals rematch, but lost once again to the Lakers in six games.